 Let’s see here, we’ve got food, clothes, oxen, ammunition, wagon tongues… ok, we can start.

-It’s Tuesday, December 3rd, and it was 48 years ago today that kids first got to play the video game Oregon Trail.
+It was 48 years ago today that kids first got to play the video game Oregon Trail.

 As was so often the case with the game, these kids were in school and the game was supposed to make learning fun.